kzmeyao/sando/src/places/costa-rica/osa-peninsula.md

     caption: To reach our cabin, we had to cross this suspension bridge.
   - file: '3'
     alt: Monkey climbing a bamboo
     caption: Capuchin monkeys were a common sight around our cabin.
+Quite the noisy bunch.
   - file: '4'
     alt: Macaw parents with their young
     caption: Got lucky and spotted a pair of macaws feeding their young.
 The slightly ruffled one on the bottom right is the needy kid.